sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 The properties retrieved from `details` can also be set explicitly, if needed:

-- `name`<br>
+`name`
-  For when the package name is different from the Git repository name.
+: For when the package name is different from the Git repository name.

-- `author` (either a string or an array of strings)<br>
+`author` (either a string or an array of strings)
-  For when it is different from the GitHub username owning the repository.
+: For when it is different from the GitHub username owning the repository.

-- `description`<br>
+`description`
-  For when it should be different from the GitHub repository description.
+: For when it should be different from the GitHub repository description.

-- `readme`<br>
+`readme`
-  If different from each platform's default README URL.
+: If different from each platform's default README URL.
   This URL should be to the raw source of the file, not the rendered webpage.

-- `issues`<br>
+`issues`
-  When using a different bug tracker from each platform's default issues page.
+: When using a different bug tracker from each platform's default issues page.

 Additional optional URLs can be provided, which will be displayed on the Package Control website:

-- `homepage`<br>
+`homepage`
-  For when the project has a website other than its repository.
+: For when the project has a website other than its repository.

-- `donate`<br>
+`donate`
-  For users to donate to the package maintainer.
+: For users to donate to the package maintainer.

-- `buy`<br>
+`buy`
-  For commercial packages.
+: For commercial packages.

 When [renaming a package][rename], existing installations can be "redirected" using this property: